LapisPhoenix/Free-Bot/README.md

-# giveaway-bot
+# Free Bot for YOU!
-The bot I'm giving away to someone for free
+Use my referral code: https://cybrancee.com/client/aff.php?aff=145 to get one month free hosting!

 ###